Olivr/copybara-action/docs/basic-usage.md

 All examples assume you have already added the following secrets to both repos:

 - `SSH_KEY`
-- `GH_TOKEN` (note: this is different from the `GITHUB_TOKEN` variable which is available in all actions but doesn't have the necessary permissions)
+- `GH_TOKEN` (note: this is different from the `GITHUB_TOKEN` variable which is available in all GitHub Actions but doesn't have cross-repo permissions)

 ### Simple mirror